What is an Autoclave? Learn About Steam Sterilization & More

 - Once the water begins to boil inside the chamber, the air-water mixture should be allowed to escape through the discharge tube so that all the air inside the chamber can be replaced by steam.

-- Once all the air has been displaced by steam, water bubbles will stop coming out of the pipe and you can now close the drainage pipe.
+- Once all the air temperature has been displaced by steam, water bubbles will stop coming out of the pipe and you can now close the drainage pipe.

 - The pressure within is allowed to reach the desired level of 15 psi.
 Once the pressure is reached, the whistle blows to remove excess pressure from the chamber.

 - After the whistle goes off, the autoclave is kept running for a holding period of 15 minutes.

 - The electric heater can then be switched off and the autoclave is allowed to cool until the pressure gauge indicates that the inside pressure has lowered to that of the atmospheric pressure.

 - Open the discharge pipe to allow air from outside to enter the autoclave.